lens-biophotonics/neuron_segmenation_model_hbp/tensorflow_2.5D_model/README.md

 `python training.py --file config_file`

-You can override config file arguments by re-specifying them when calling the script, this can result handy when performing multiple training session while changing only some of the parameters :
+You can override config file arguments by re-specifying them when calling the script, this can result handy when performing multiple training sessions while changing only some of the parameters :

 `python training.py --file config_file -e 200`

 this command would run for 200 epochs instead of the 100 defined in the config file.

-Note that these are not the only usable parameters: you can find in-depth details on all the possible arguments by using the `--help` option
+Note that these are not the only available parameters: you can find in-depth details on all the options and their usage by using the `--help`
 `python training.py --help`

 ### Inference on new images
 Model inference can be done using the `predict.py` script.
-This algorithm incorporates a tiled prediction strategy (You can find details in`tp2d.py`) that allows for inference on arbitrary-sized input inference, regardless of the shape of the receptive field of the trained model.
+This algorithm incorporates a tiled prediction strategy (You can find details in`tp2d.py`) that allows for inference on arbitrary-sized input data, regardless of the shape of the trained model's receptive field.

 For a typical prediction run would need to specify
-- path to the image you want to make inference on, with the `-i` argument
+- the path to the image you want to make inference on, with the `-i` argument
-- output path with `-o`
+- an output path with `-o`
-- which trained model you want to use, with `-m`
+- the path to a trained model you want to use, with `-m`

 `python predict.py -i /home/phil/dataset/test.tif -o /home/phil/prediction_run -m /home/phil/training_run/weights.100.hdf5`